How to Unlearn This Communication Pitfall: passive aggression, part I

 And when we think there’s a less aggressive alternative than confronting the thing head-on, we reach for it — without always recognizing what we’re doing, or the damage it can cause.

-At its core, passive aggression is veiled hostility.
+At its core, passive aggression is just thinly-veiled hostility.

 It’s that ‘veiled’ part, I think, that makes passive aggression feel like a better, less aggressive choice than the alternatives.
 When we don’t want to totally swallow our frustration or anger, but we don’t want to go full-confrontation either… saying something subtly snide feels like a respectable ‘compromise’, doesn’t it?
 Like a satisfying, mostly-harmless way of handling a frustrating moment.
 That’s how we justify it to ourselves, anyway.